Katie Bush

-Known as 'America's Favorite Lady,' Katie Bush is a San Francisco-based digital, net, and installation artist.
+Katie Bush, known as 'America's Favorite Lady', is a Canadian-born American digital, net, and installation artist.
 Her work aims to re-evaluate the American Dream in a humorous and satirical way through her use of ready-made clip art.
 Her work has been exhibited in venues internationally as well as in print and online at Eleven Bulls, Rhizome.org and Scissorkick.com.
 It has also been featured in BoingBoing, The British Medical Journal, Dazed & Confused, and Art XX.
+She is San Francisco-based.

 Early life and education

 Katie Bush was born in Canada in 1972.
 In 1996, she received a BFA in Photography from the Nova Scotia College of Art and Design in Halifax, Canada and was influenced by the work of Garry Neil Kennedy.
 Inspired by Kathy Acker and Sharon Grace, she went on to receive an MFA in New Genres from the San Francisco Art Institute in 2000.
 Referred to as a "modern day digital sweetheart" and "visual terrorist with a heart of gold," Bush has been exhibiting her work internationally since 1993.